tombh/super-glass-lsp/README.md

 ### Configuration

-The server comes with a lot of defaults, see [config.default.yaml](src/config.default.yaml).
+The server comes with a lot of [defaults](src/config.default.yaml).
 To enable a particular tool simple provide the `enabled: true` field for that tool.
 For example:
 ```yaml
 # This is YAML, but should be whatever format your editor's config is
 initialization_options: